nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Displays all persons and events stored in FumbleLog

+- You should see a list of all persons and events under the persons and events column.

 Format: `list_all`

-Expected output when a command succeeds:
-* Input: `list_all`
-* Output: `Listed all persons and events`
-* You should see a list of all persons and events under the persons and events column.

 [Scroll back to Table of Contents](#table-of-contents)